 One of the funnest things we did in Luxor was go on a faluka (sail boat) ride on the nile.
 This is a picture of me on the boat.
 Don't worry, I didn't actually touch the Nile, I didn't want my foot to become diseased and fall off.
 (The Nile is really diseased.
 We heard all sorts of stories about people who drink the Nile and go blind and stuff.
 Horrible stories.)

 After the faluka ride we went on an hour long camel safari through little towns along the west bank of the Nile, and through fields and groves of banana trees and other plants.
 It was really beautiful and I had fun talking to my guide, who was 25 and in school to be a teacher.
 He was actually nice and was married with a 6 month old daughter.
 My camel was named Casablanca (very romantic, huh?) and I was the last one.
-My guide, Makhmoud, taught me how to ride it like an Egyptian and then had us slow down behind the rest of the group and gave me the chance to "gallop" a camel.
-Talk about awkward.
-It was very fun.
-The girl in front of me is the only black girl in our group, and all the Egyptians we passed loved her.
-She looked like a princess as she waved at all the men and children and they yelled things like, "Oh, sister.
-We love you.
-You're our color, I want to marry you," etc.

 We woke up early the next day to drive back and stopped in Eilot (just across the border in Israel) to go snorkeling in the Red Sea.
 The Red Sea!!!
 The one Moses parted!
 The snorkeling was great (I'd never really been before) and the water was such a beautiful blue green color.
 I don't know if the picture to the left really captures it and does it justice, but it was gorgeous.
 The mountains behind me are in Jordan, but just a few miles to the south is Saudi Arabia.
 Kind of cool to be so close to all these countries you only hear about in history books.